Parsely/serpextract/README.rst

     $ serpextract -u

 This action currently requires PHP (we know, we know).
-We grab Piwik's PHP array of all search engines, turn it into JSON and then read in as an OrderedDict.
-Eventually we should just parse the PHP script with a regex to eliminate the PHP requirement.
+We grab Piwik's PHP array of all search engines, turn it into OrderedDict and store in pickle form.
+Ideally, we would have this search engine list in a language-independent form like JSON.